Ultra03/snake/README.md

 # snake
-Snake game written in p5.js
+Snake game written in p5.js!

+This will be hosted on my website soon.